pulumi/pulumi-wavefront/docs/_index.md

 * Environment variables
 ### Static credentials

-⚠️ **Warning:** It is not recommended to hard-code credentials into any Pulumi configuration.
-There's a risk of secret leakage if this file is ever committed to a public version control system.

 Static credentials can be provided by adding an `address` and `token` in-line in the Wavefront provider configuration.